juj/emgc/README.md

 This kind of scanning of GC pointers from unstructured linear memory is **conservative** and can cause **false positives** (GC pointers are mistakenly thought to be referenced, but in fact are not).
 Though note that there are ways to address this to make the collection precise.
 (TODO: document)

-All pointers need to point to the starting address of the memory buffer.
+All scanned pointers need to point to the starting address of the allocation, as returned by `gc_malloc()`.
 Emgc does not detect pointers that point to the interior address of a managed allocation.

 ### 🌏 Global Memory Scanning